fuzzy match path

 option, g

-project, and it will return the path with the highest score as the result, listing entries there.
+will calculate the score for each path in the index, using the algorithm in project, and it will return the path with the highest score as the result, listing entries there.

 *: which is store at 'UserConfigDir/g/index'